kckenneth/GenomicAssembly/README.md

 ```

 ## Setup passwordless ssh
 The idea is to `ssh` without password between nodes. spark1 must be able to `ssh spark1`, `ssh spark2` and `ssh spark3`.
 You already know by now that to ssh using the name requires you to set up at /etc/hosts.
 Without password, it requires you to setup ssh-keygen generation.
+Follow the steps below in spark1 node.
+We then scopy all ssh private and public keys to other nodes.
+You'll need to enter the password when asked when copying.

 ```
 # ssh-keygen -f ~/.ssh/id_rsa -b 2048 -t rsa
 # cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
 # chmod 600 ~/.ssh/authorized_keys

+# scp ~/.ssh/* root@184.173.63.165:/root/.ssh/
+# scp ~/.ssh/* root@184.173.63.162:/root/.ssh/
-# scp ~/.ssh/* root@50.97.252.103:/root/.ssh/
+# scp ~/.ssh/* root@184.173.63.166:/root/.ssh/
-# scp ~/.ssh/* root@50.97.252.102:/root/.ssh/
+# scp ~/.ssh/* root@50.23.42.89:/root/.ssh/

-# for i in spark1 spark2 spark3; do ssh-copy-id $i; done
+# for i in spark1 spark2 spark3 spark4 spark5; do ssh-copy-id $i; done
 ```
-ssh-copy-id will copy id_rsa.pub key to authorized_keys file (will be created) in other nodes.
+ssh-copy-id will copy `id_rsa.pub` key to authorized_keys file (will be created) in other nodes.
 So when it tries to establish the connection, it will first ask the password of the node it's sshing into.